|

 Legend says the "Türkenhäusl"

-was built by a veteran returning from a war against the Turks in 1683.
+was named for a veteran returning from a war against the Turks in 1683.

 Local innkeeper Karl Schuster